 - Compensation.
 Before going into the interview, you should have qualified the role based on a general level of compensation.
 Therefore, your first interview should be focused on what you can do for the company, not what the company can do for you (i.e. salary, benefits, etc.).
 You object should be to get to the second interview.
 At that time, it may be more appropriate to begin compensation discussions.

 - Ask for the position.
 Make sure you have addressed all of the interviewer’s questions or concerns.
 If you feel the interview went well, then ask the them if they think you would be a good match for the position.
 Then ask them when they will get back to you.

 - Send a Thank You note after the interview.
 It is becoming increasingly rare that people send a thank you note.
 Make yourself stand out of the crowd.

 Invest in your career by being prepared for the interview.
-Practice your responses to common interview questions.
+Below are some other good job hunting resources.
 Good Luck!